-The DSL logs behaviour and safeguarding issues related to online safety.
+The DSL logs behaviour and safeguarding issues related to online safety on Cpoms.
 An incident report log can be found in appendix 5.

-This policy will be reviewed every year by the headteacher.
-At every review, the policy will be shared with the board of directors.
-The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+This policy will be reviewed every year by the Head Teacher.
+At every review, the policy will be shared with the proprietor.
+The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.